chrisnebo2/9ijakids_Game_List/README.md

-# This is an actual project from an online Internship I Applied For
+# This is an actual project from an online Internship, I Applied For the postion of a frontend React developr

 ## TASK
 The task is to create a one-page catalog of 9ijakids games in React, get the images for the ganes in the popular section from  the Games  API.